Laguna1/shooter-game/README.md

 #### Mobility
 - the ship can move forward, backward, right, left.
 #### The enemies
 - a squadron of alien ships and asteroids - can be destroyed by shots.
+### How to play
+- Move the player using the arrows on the keyboard, shoot with the space bar on the keyboard

 ## Installation and Usage